guysoft/mod-ui-docker/README.md

 ### Usage

-1. Start jack on (example when user running jaack is user id 1000)
+1. Start jack on (example when user running jack 2 is user id 1000)
 2. To run it:

     ```